6: Blind Faith

 Chris stared into the sky and spoke in a matter-of-fact tone.
 “The other trainer brought out a newly caught rhydon, and he wasn’t ready to handle it.”

-The rhydon had been monstrous, its back crusted with lichen and moss, a creature no one ever should have tried to remove from the wild.
-At first it wouldn't fight, hunkered down, turning its armored back into hit after hit.
-Then, without warning, it charged, attacking anything it could reach: pokemon, onlookers, even smashing its head against the walls.
+The rhydon had been a behemoth, back crusted with lichen and moss, a creature no one ever should have tried to remove from the wild.
+At first it wouldn’t fight at all, hunkered down, turning its armored back into hit after hit.
+Then, without warning—

-"It freaked out.
+“It freaked out.
 Pokemon do that sometimes their first time in a gym.
-It's the confined space, the lights, the crowd.
-The guy had no control over it, but he let it rampage anyway because he thought he might win that way.
-So the rhydon finally burst through the wall to escape, and half the ceiling collapsed."
+It’s the confined space, the lights, the crowd.
+The guy had no control over it, but he let it rampage anyway because he thought he might win that way.”

-Three other trainers and an off-duty cop had finally brought the rhydon down, but the damage had already been done.
+He knew the rest from the official reports: three other trainers and an off-duty cop had finally brought the rhydon down, but the damage had already been done.
 Although most people had been safely evacuated from the gym, several were wounded and four were killed.
-When paramedics eventually found Hiro Nakano in the rubble, there were signs his pokemon had tried to protect him … and failed.

 “We like to think that just because you have a pokemon, nothing can touch you, but ….”